Spectraball

 - 7 % negative mentions

-The graphics of Spectraball receive mixed reviews, with some players praising the appealing art style and decent visuals, while others criticize the overall quality as mediocre or reminiscent of older gaming eras.
-Many users note that adjusting the settings can enhance the visual experience, but issues like camera clipping and low-resolution textures detract from the overall presentation.
-Despite these shortcomings, the game's graphics are often described as nice, contributing to an enjoyable atmosphere, though they may not meet the highest standards.
+The graphics in Spectraball receive mixed reviews, with some players praising the appealing art style and decent visuals, while others criticize the overall quality as mediocre or reminiscent of older gaming eras.
+Many note that adjusting the settings can enhance the visual experience, but issues like camera clipping and low-resolution textures detract from the overall presentation.
+Despite these shortcomings, the game's graphics are often described as nice or good, contributing to an enjoyable atmosphere.

 “Spectraball is an indie game that combines elements of platforming, puzzle solving, addictive gameplay, and stunning visuals to deliver an experience that sets a new standard for the genre.”

-“The visuals are amazing, the gameplay is smooth and fast-paced, the controls work well, and the music is good.”
+“The visuals are amazing, the gameplay is smooth and fast-paced (when you're not falling off of stuff), the controls work well, and the music is good.”

 “Graphics are awesome, music is very breathtaking.”